Kadjil the Crow man

 Bodney stated that it was said by ‘the old people’ that when the warrdung who had their camp on Rottnest Island (Wajemup) visited the coast at Mudurup, they would herald the arrival of the mullet (Mugil cephalus) and salmon (Arripis truttacea).
 This was a sign of a time of plenty.“

-You can read more of the traditional Nyungar stories about the Cottesloe coast in the paper “Indigenous Significance of Mudurup Rocks, Cottesloe” published by Barb and Ken on their website here .
-Ken has shared more of the traditional knowledge about the Cottesloe coast.
+You can read more of the traditional Nyungar stories about the Cottesloe coast in the paper “Aborigines and the Cottesloe Coast” by Ken here.